Winston Science Fiction: Artwork

-Winston cover art features colorful images of spaceflight, exploration (of Earth, Space, and Time) and other fantastical subject matter describing important scenes from each book.
-The art is similar in style to pulp fiction art of the time, but like the novels themselves, the art tends towards a believable and accurate portrayal of the subject matter.
-Artists like Mel Hunter had extensive training in scientific and technical illustration, and a broad knowledge of space technologies.
-This gives the covers a more serious feel than some other art of the time, and complements the educational attitude the authors took in writing their factual forewords describing the science and technology that appears in the books.
+Winston cover art features images of spaceflight, exploration (of Earth, Space, and Time) and other fantastical subject matter describing important scenes from each book.
+The art is similar in style to pulp fiction art of the time, but tends towards a believable and accurate portrayal of the subject matter.
+Artist Mel Hunter had extensive training in scientific and technical illustration, and a broad knowledge of space technologies.

 Books

 The series was not numbered.
 This chronological list identifies the artists who usually illustrated the dustjackets only ("cover"), occasionally illustrated the novels too ("cover and interior illus.").